dadesso17/RJ-PINNs/README.md

 </p>
 #### ⚠️ Important: Practical Notes for Using RJ-PINNs

-> **RJ-PINNs** (Residual Jacobian Physics-Informed Neural Networks) offer better convergence and stability than traditional PINNs — but some practical issues can still arise.

-- **For direct problems:**
-- RJ-PINNs can be sensitive to boundary conditions.

 **For inverse problems:**

 *Instability can occur when attempting to identify multiple parameters simultaneously.
-There are easy ways to mitigate:*
+It is easy to mitigate; the user can apply one of the techniques listed below or design a custom approach based on their knowledge.*